EPHS-iOS/ProtectThePark/README.md

 - Added retry button upon winning or losing the game
 - Added art to victory screen to maximize satisfaction
 - Changed portal image to dark and spooky forest
+- Updated app icon
+- Made park more beautiful by planting more flowers
+- Fixed bug that caused game to freeze at unexpected times
+- Fixed bug that caused extra labels to appear when upgrading a variant duck

 **VERSION v0.4**
 - Added demonic miniboss at the end of wave 5